peio42/uvpp/README.md

     }

 ###### Under development
 _You can notice the sockaddr helper `IPv4`.
-The library is just starting its development and doesn't have a lot of them yet.
-When its API starts to be stable, expect to see more.._
+The library has some of them.
-_Also more C++ oriented types will be proposed, like `std::string` for example._
+Expect to see more in the future, as well as more C++ oriented types, like `std::string` for example._

 ###### Differences with libuv
 The same objects and Handles have been mirrored.
 But the first noticeable